centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/map-web-install.md

 1. Log on to the Centreon interface and go to **Administration > Extensions > Map > Options**.

-2. In the **Connection information** section, set **Server Map NG** to **Yes**.
+2. In the **Connection information** section, set **Map server** to **Yes**.

-3. Enter the IP address of your MAP server in the **Map NG server address** field.
+3. Enter the IP address of your MAP server in the **Map server address** field.
 (If you installed MAP on the central server, this is the IP address of the central server.
 Use its full IP address, not the localhost.).
 The default port is 8081.
 For instance: http://10.10.10.10:8081

-4. Click the **Test connection to Map NG server** button to test the connection.
+4. Click the **Test connection to Map server** button to test the connection.
 This test should return the **Connection test successful** message.

 5. Click **Save**.